 This post was originally published on A Food Lover’s Kitchen.

-Want to know how to easily make burgers in the air fryer?
+Want to know how to easily make these Air Fryer Hamburgers?
 You’ll be surprised how easy it is and how delicious burgers in the air fryer turn out!

 Burgers are one of the things we make the most in our air fryer.
 You might not know that the air fryer isn’t just a substitute for deep frying.
 It’s a great alternative to the stove or oven for things like burgers.